UCLA Anderson

 When describing your short-term (immediate post-MBA) and long-term (5-10 years in the future) goals , again consider the three pillars Share Success, Think Fearlessly, and Drive Change.
 In describing your goals, be aware of how your goals fit with the Anderson culture.
 Here are some examples of goals that demonstrate fit:

-Of course, your two answers to the two short essays should complement each other.
+Of course, your two answers to the Why an MBA and Goals essays should complement each other.

-Prompt: At Anderson, our mission is to prepare transformative leaders by developing students to think innovatively, problem-solve, and adapt to others – all with a driven and purposeful mindset.
-How do you plan to achieve your goals and develop into a transformative leader during your time at UCLA Anderson?
-(250 words maximum)
+At Anderson, our mission is to prepare transformative leaders by developing students to think innovatively, problem-solve, and adapt to others – all with a driven and purposeful mindset. - Anderson Admissions

-As describe how UCLA Anderson will help you develop into a transformative leader, consider the fact that Anderson was built on three pillars, namely, Share Success, Think Fearlessly, and Drive Change.
-Ideally, your short story will accomplish three objectives:
+Consider the fact that Anderson was built on three pillars, namely, Share Success, Think Fearlessly, and Drive Change.
+Ideally, your short story will demonstrate two of three objectives:

 Number 3 is more important than you may realize.
 Year after year, Anderson has referred to the three pillars, and so your answer should be built upon one or two of those pillars.
 To that end, below are some questions that your essay might answer (not all of them, but one or two).